earik87/earik87.github.io/_posts/2020-12-16-vim-for-python.md

 ![Horizontally aligned Terminal](/assets/images/vim_term_h.png)

-These are tips for the starters who want to use Vim for Python files editing.
-Vim has python syntax highlighting which works great.
-Vim is a special text editor where you need to learn how to use it.
-Once you know it, you will be really fast on any kind of text editing.
+## Summary
+Those are the tips for the ones who want to use Vim in the terminal.
+For editing text and running in the terminal is very efficient with Vim.
+If you want more features such as autocompletion, debugger, then it is better to use another editor or even IDE.
+Visual Studio Code, Atom, Sublime Text can be good alternatives to Vim.